Honest pros, cons, and verdict on this data & analytics tool

 Learn more →Heap delivers on its promises as a data & analytics tool.
 While it has some limitations, the benefits outweigh the drawbacks for most users in its target market.

-Auto-capture product analytics platform that retroactively tracks all user interactions without manual instrumentation for instant behavioral insights.
+Auto-capture product analytics platform (now part of Contentsquare) that retroactively tracks all user interactions without manual instrumentation for instant behavioral insights.

 Yes, Heap is good for data & analytics work.
-Users particularly appreciate auto-capture eliminates the need for manual event tracking, saving significant engineering resources.
-However, keep in mind auto-capture generates massive data volumes which can increase costs significantly at scale.
+Users particularly appreciate auto-capture eliminates engineering dependency for tracking — analyze any past user behavior retroactively without pre-planning, even months after an interaction occurred.
+However, keep in mind auto-capture generates massive data volumes which can drive significantly higher costs at scale compared to intentional event tracking approaches.

 Yes, Heap offers a free tier.
 However, premium features unlock additional functionality for professional users.